kodecocodes/i9t/custom-segues/custom-segues.markdown

 ### 5 - Use the Segue in the Storyboard

-You've done all the code necessary, so in **Main.storyboard** locate the **PhotoDetail** segue and change **Segue Class** to **ScaleSegue**.
-Also Change **Presentation** to **Form Sheet** as this looks better on the iPad.
+That takes care of all the actual code; all that's left is to set your custom segue in the storyboard.
+In **Main.storyboard**, locate the **PhotoDetail** segue and change **Segue Class** to **ScaleSegue**.
+Also, change **Presentation** to **Form Sheet** to improve the appearance of the segue on the iPad.

 ![bordered height=20%](images/ScaleSegue.png)

-Run the application, tap the fish, and watch it scale up from the top left of the screen to full screen on the iPhone and a form sheet on the iPad.
-(Note that when you tap the large photo to dismiss, the regular dismiss animation takes place.)
+Run your application and tap the fish; the image will scale from the top left of the screen to take up the full screen on the iPhone, while on the iPad the image scales up to a form sheet:

 ![height=22%](images/InitialScale.png)

-Congratulations!
-That's your first custom segue!
+Tap the large photo to dismiss it via the standard dismiss animation.

-You do have some way to go to making the scaling animation look right, but **ScaleSegue.swift** in its current state is a blueprint for all animated segue transitions that you will want to do.
-Obviously you will add a dismissal animator, different animation code, and sometimes `animateTransition(:_)` will become quite complicated, but the initial steps are just the same.
+Hey - you've completed your first custom segue!
+There's a bit of tweaking to do, for sure, but the current state of **ScaleSegue.swift** will serve as a blueprint for all animated segue transitions from here on out.
+You're going to need a dismissal animator and some more animation code, and your implementation of `animateTransition(:_)` can become quite complicated sometimes, but the basic process will be the same.

-Take a moment to look at the code of the included example custom segues in **DropSegue.swift** and **FadeSegue.swift**.
-Notice how even though the animations differ, the basic structure of both those segues is exactly the same as your ScaleSegue.
+Take a moment to browse through example custom segue code in **DropSegue.swift** and **FadeSegue.swift**.
+Even though the animations are different, the basic structure of both segues is exactly the same as `ScaleSegue`.

 ## Passing data to animators

-Let's continue to improve your scaling segue.
-It would be good to have the larger photo smoothly scale up from the smaller one instead of from the corner.
-But how do you tell the animator object what view it is scaling?
+Most users would expect the small photo to scale directly to a large one when they tap it.
+But how do you indicate to the animator object which view to scale?
+You don't have a direct reference to the source image view as everything is decoupled.

-There's so much decoupling happening that you don't have a direct reference to the source image view.
-This sounds like a great job for a protocol.
-The Animal Detail View Controller can adopt a protocol to set what view is to be scaled, and the animator object can then use that protocol's scaling view without having to know anything else about the source view controller.
+This is a great job for a protocol.
+The Animal Detail view controller can adopt a protocol to set which view to scale; the animator object can then use that protocol's scaling view without knowing anything else about the source view controller.

-In **ScaleSegue.swift** create the protocol:
+Create the following protocol in **ScaleSegue.swift**:

 ```swift
 protocol ViewScaleable {